dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-12-bitcoins-are-not-mined-they-are-issued-over-time.md

 issuance schedule is completely unrelated to its energy use.
 It is related to [time] and time only.

-It doesn't matter how many machines mine bitcoin; the same amount of bitcoin will be "mined" over time.
+It doesn't matter how many machines "mine" bitcoin; the same amount of bitcoin will be issued over time.

 {% include image.html name="supply-schedule.png" %}